Resources

 • Network security: Cyberattacks are becoming more frequent and complex, making network security a top priority for organizations.
 As a result, more advanced security solutions are needed.

-Network infrastructure in a Nutshell
+Network infrastructure in a nutshell

 Network infrastructure is the backbone of any modern organization, enabling communication and data transfer across devices and systems.
 To build a reliable and scalable network infrastructure, service providers need to adopt a combination of different technologies and approaches.
 These include network disaggregation, network automation, cloud networking and security orchestration.